-- C3.1 We will provide strong and supportive leadership and foster a culture that supports staff in meeting the needs of our residents, whilst ensuring the health and safety of our staff, contractors and volunteers. - C3.2 We will maintain written policies and procedures regarding the management of our staff.
+- C3.1 We will provide strong and supportive leadership and foster a culture that supports staff in meeting the needs of our residents. - C3.2 We will maintain written policies and procedures regarding the management of our staff.
 These will include procedures for inducting new staff and contractors. - C3.3 We will appoint managers possessing the requisite skills and abilities to manage a Retirement Community - C3.4 We will provide ongoing staff development and training as required and we will foster a culture of continuous improvement with a focus on quality outcomes for residents.